It’s common to assume that if a product is of high quality, it will sell, and if it’s of low quality, it won’t.

 The main factor in these more expensive products is the brand behind them.
 A good example of this in action is at the grocery market, where name-brand products go for sometimes twice the price of a generic offering, despite being the exact same thing.

-This tells us that the higher we build our brand equity, the better our chances of having success pricing our products and services at a premium.
+This tells us that the higher we build our equity, the more reasonable it is to price our products and services at a premium.
 This in turn also increases revenue.

 3. Boosts Customer Retention

 “All of your customers are partners in your mission.” – Shep Hyken

 Brand equity has a direct effect on customer retention, which in turn makes it cheaper to market different products and services (since sales will be made based on the brand anyway).

 Harley Davidson, for example, sells luxury motorcycles.
 However, it’s a general truth that their customers purchase more than a motorcycle from the company.

 They also buy any new parts, gear and apparel.
 On top of this, when they need to upgrade their bike, they go through Harley Davidson as well.
 Many customers even seek out and discover information about new products Harley comes out with.

 It’s fair to say that Harley’s customers are extremely loyal.
 This brand loyalty means the customers don’t need some kind of expensive marketing advertisements to bring their current customers back.
 There is no more convincing that needs to be done.

 This type of retention is truly powerful and speaks to the importance of brand equity.